thadroe/docker-wordpress-mods/README.md

 ---

 **Note:** Only one docker-compose instance can be run at a time unless you change ports and adjust virtual hosts accordingly.
 See [https://github.com/jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) if you'd like to explore some other possibilities of running multiple instances pumping through an nginx-proxy.

+---

+#### OPTIONAL - To build a local image of this for yourself

+1. In the buildfiles directories of PHP and WP version you'd like to use, run the build per the example below.
+Make sure docker-entrypoint.sh is executable with `chmod u+x docker-entrypoint.sh`.

+Example build where name includes php version and tag contains wp version:

+`docker build -t="custom-wordpress-apache-php7.x:wp-4.x.x" .`

+Change the name and tag to suit your preferences.

+2. Check that the image exists with `docker image ls`

+3. Change the wordpress image in your docker-compose.yml